Bolivia national football team: Current squad

-The following players were called up for the friendly matches against Uzbekistan and Saudi Arabia on 24 and 28 March 2023.
+The following players were called up to the squad for the friendly match against South Korea and the Kirin Challenge Cup match against Japan on 14 and 18 November 2025, respectively.

-Caps and goals updated as of 18 November 2025, after the game against Peru.
+Caps and goals updated as of 18 November 2025, after the game against Japan.

 Recent call-ups

 The following players have been called up during the last twelve months.
-Retired players are not included.

 COV Withdrew from the squad due to COVID-19.

 INJ Withdrew from the squad due to injury.